-Normally, the portfolio invests at least 80% of its net assets (plus the amount of borrowings, if any, for investment purposes) in debt securities.
-Derivative investments that provide exposure to debt securities or have similar economic characteristics may be used to satisfy the portfolio's 80% policy.
-The portfolio has the flexibility to invest in a broad range of issuers and segments of the debt securities markets.
-The portfolio's investment adviser allocates the portfolio's investments among the following three segments of the debt markets:
+Normally, the portfolio invests at least 80% of its net assets (plus the amount of borrowings, if any, for investment purposes) in debt securities issued or guaranteed by the U.S. government, its agencies and instrumentalities, investment grade debt securities (including convertible debt) of corporate or other issuers and cash, cash equivalents and other short-term holdings.
+Derivative instruments that provide exposure to such securities or have similar economic characteristics may be used to satisfy the portfolio's 80% policy.